Glossary and Common Questions

 Can I contact a current international student with my questions?

 You are welcome to send your questions to firstname.lastname@example.org and we will do our best to have a current international student respond to your questions.

 When and how will I be notified of my admission/financial aid decision?

-You will receive an email notification with your admissions decision.
-A letter will follow by mail (typically by Fed Ex, based on the mailing information you provide us) with all relevant admissions, immigration and financial aid information.
+You will receive an email notification with your admission decision.
+A letter will follow by mail (typically by Fed Ex, based on the mailing information you provide us) with all relevant admission, immigration and financial aid information.

-College - in the United States, the terms College and University are often used interchangeably.
-The level of or quality of education available can be comparable in a college or university.Financial Aid - Commonly refers to the money given for educational expenses in the form of scholarships, grants, loans, and work study.
-Financial Aid may or may not have to be paid back to the school and/or lender.
+College - in the United States, the terms "college" and "university" are often used interchangeably.
+The level or quality of education available can be comparable in a college or university.Financial aid - Commonly refers to the money given for educational expenses in the form of scholarships, grants, loans and work study.
+Financial aid may or may not have to be paid back to the school and/or lender.